Understanding JSON Web Token (JWT)

 Structure of JWT

-Let's look at the above JWT example.
-A JWT has three parts, separated by dots (.
+Let's look at the example JWT above.
+It has three parts, separated by .:

 <Header>.<Payload>.<Signature>

 Each part is Base64 encoded.
-You can decode it to get a plain JSON object.
+You can decode them to get their plain JSON content.

 JWT is not encrypted

-JWT looks like a random string, but it is just Base64 encoded.
-Anyone can decode it to see the content.
-So do not put any sensitive info in the JWT.
+A JWT looks like random characters, but it is just Base64 encoding.
+Anyone can decode it and see the content.
+Do not put any sensitive information into a JWT.

 Header

-The Header is a JSON string describing metadata about the JWT.
-It usually has two fields: token type (typ
+The Header part is a JSON string.
+It describes the metadata of the JWT, usually with two fields: the token type (typ) and the signature algorithm (alg).

 $ echo "eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9" | base64 -d